Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Chemical equilibrium involving ions and a charged material

 Based on Eq.~\eqref{eq_donnan_5} we can calculate the anion and cation concentrations inside the charged porous material, again defined per unit pore volume.
 But first we calculate the total ions concentration, $c\s{T,m}=c\s{m,ct}+c\s{m,co}$, which results in

 where we used the conversion $\cosh(\sinh^{-1}(x))=\sqrt{x^2+1}$, and implemented Eq.~\eqref{eq_donnan_5}.
-Eq.~\eqref{eq_donnan_6} shows that the total ions concentration depends on \textit{X}, does not depend on the sign thereof, and is always larger than $|X|$ (the use of $| \dots |$ refers to the magnitude, i.e., absolute value of the argument).
+Eq.~\eqref{eq_donnan_6} shows that the total ions concentration depends on \textit{X} but does not depend on the sign thereof, and is always larger than $|X|$ (the use of $| \mydots |$ refers to the magnitude, i.e., absolute value, of the argument).
 The concentration of counterions (ct) is larger than $|X|$, and the concentration of coions (co) much smaller.
 They are given by

-We can check validity of Eq.~\eqref{eq_donnan_7} by multiplying $c\s{m,ct}$ with $c\s{m,co}$, which should have the result $c_\infty^2 \Phi_i^2$.
-Indeed, implementing Eq.~\eqref{eq_donnan_6} in Eq.~\eqref{eq_donnan_7} and multiplying the two concentrations, results in the required outcome.
+We can check the validity of Eq.~\eqref{eq_donnan_7} by multiplying $c\s{m,ct}$ with $c\s{m,co}$, which should result in $c_\infty^2 \Phi_i^2$, as can be derived fro Eq.~\eqref{eq_donnan1}, which it does.
 Thus, there are counterions in a charged membrane at a concentration larger than the charge density, $|X|$, and coions at a much lower concentration.
 The concentration of coions is very important as it often determines the salt transport rate in a membrane process.
 Thus, it is important to exactly know this concentration.
-Studies of the EDL help to find the exact value of this coion concentration.
+Studies of the EDL help in establishing the exact value of this coion concentration.

-Another property of importance is the hydrostatic pressure inside the material, $P^{\text{h}}$, that pushes the charged material outward, against the outside hydrostatic pressure.
-This pressure difference equals the difference in osmotic pressure between inside and outside, $\Delta \Pi$, and for a 1:1 salt, this difference is $\Delta\Pi = RT \cdot \left( c\s{T,m} - 2 c_\infty \right)$, which can be solved based on Eq.~\eqref{eq_donnan_6}, and then we also know $\Delta P^\text{h} = P^\text{h,inside}-P^{\text{h},\infty}$.
+Another property of importance is the hydrostatic pressure inside the material, $P^{\text{h}}$, that pushes the charged material outward.
+The difference in hydrostatic pressure between inside a material and outside, $\Delta P^\text{h}$, equals the change in osmotic pressure between inside and outside, $\Delta \Pi$, and for an ideal 1:1 salt, this difference is $\Delta\Pi = RT \cdot \left( c\s{T,m} - 2 c_\infty \right)$, which can be solved based on Eq.~\eqref{eq_donnan_6}, and then we also know $\Delta P^\text{h}$.
 For a low external hydrostatic pressure, low charge \textit{X}, and low $\Phi_i$, it is possible that negative pressures develop inside the porous material.